The Orchard takes its responsibility of safeguarding very seriously. The following policies and procedures are in place to safeguard our children:

 Our Designated Safeguarding Leads can be contacted using the following email address;

-Our Child Protection Governor is Mr Mark Waters.
-Mark can be contacted using the following email address;
+Our Child Protection Governor is Mrs Sarah Adams.
+Sarah can be contacted using the following email address;

 - All staff receive annual county approved Child Protection Training.